 Rounding out the thoughtful amenities inside a Banff oTENTik are a modest interior light, hooks to hang hats and jackets, a battery powered lantern for inside/outside use, a broom, a fire extinguisher and two power outlets.

-What’s it like outside an oTENTik in Banff?
+What’s it Like Outside an oTENTik in Banff?

 Each oTENTik in Banff has a small wooden deck, with a railing and a short set of stairs down.
 There are two Adirondack chairs on each wooden deck.